-In the early days, it was troublesome to transfer your data from the old iPhone to New iPhone.
+In the early days, it was troublesome to transfer your data from an old iPhone to a new one.
 And to a certain extent, fear of data loss was also involved.
-But with the newer iOSes, the process becomes hassle-free.
+But with the newer versions of iOS, the process is hassle-free.

-With every iOS update, Apple Makes significant improvements that make iPhone data migration a cakewalk.
+With every iOS update, Apple pushes out significant improvements that make iPhone data migration a cakewalk.
 It also ensures that all your contacts, settings, messages, photos, apps, etc. are seamlessly carried over to your new device safely.
-There are three ways to move your data from an old iPhone to the new one.
-Let’s take a look at each of them;

-- How to Transfer Your Data to New iPhone using iCloud
+- Transfer your data to new iPhone using iCloud

-- Understand the Process: The first two methods explained here involves the direct transfer of data from old to new iPhone.
-And the other two methods, you have to take a backup of the current device and then restore it on the new one.
+- Understand the process: The first two methods explained in this guide involve the direct transfer of data from an old to new iPhone.
+With the other two methods, you have to make a backup of the current device and then restore it on the new iPhone.

 - If you have an Apple Watch: Make sure you unpair it from the old iPhone.
 Unpairing will automatically back up your watch.
 This makes it easy to restore after you pair it with the new iPhone.

-Step #1.
-Turn on Wi-Fi and Bluetooth on your old iPhone that is running iOS 11 or above.
+- Turn on Wi-Fi and Bluetooth on your old iPhone that’s running iOS 11 or later.

-Step #3.
-You will see a card on the old iPhone that will say, Set Up New iPhone.
+- You will see a card on the old iPhone that’ll say Set Up New iPhone.
 Tap Continue.

-Step #5.
-Next, when asked, enter the passcode of your old iPhone on the new iPhone.
-It will be the passcode for this new iPhone too.
+- Next, when asked, enter the passcode of your old iPhone on the new iPhone.
+It’ll be the passcode for this new iPhone too.

-Step #8.
-Now, your new device will offer you the choice of restoring apps, settings, data from your most recent iCloud backup.
+- Now, your new device will offer you the choice of restoring apps, settings, and data from your most recent iCloud backup.
 Or, update your current device’s backup (ensure the old device is connected to Wi-Fi for this) and then restore.
 Select a backup and then choose to transfer settings related to location, privacy, Siri, and Apple Pay.

 Initial Steps for Wired Transfer: